Protein Shakes for Teenage Athletes: 7 Ways to Add Protein

 #6 Nut Butters: Add Flavor and Healthy Fats

-Nut butters contain protein, unsaturated fats, protein, vitamins, minerals, and phytochemicals, making them a nutritious option to enjoy in your shake.
-A 2-tablespoon serving of nut butter contains ~7 grams of protein.
+Nut butters contain protein, unsaturated fats, protein, vitamins, minerals, and phytochemicals, making them a nutritious option to enjoy in a shake.
+In general, a 2-tablespoon serving of nut butter contains ~7 grams of protein (9).

 When selecting a nut butter, choose a product that has limited added ingredients.
 Some nut butters contain added sugars and hydrogenated oils, making them less healthy choices.

 Also be mindful that nut butters are calorie dense, containing ~200 calories per serving.
-Adding nut butters will easily increase the total calories in your shake.
+Thus, adding nut butters to a shake will easily increase the total calories of the drink.

 #7 Chia Seeds: Boost the Nutrients in Protein Shakes for Teenage Athletes

 Chia seeds are nutrient dense seeds that provide protein, fiber, omega-3 fatty acids, antioxidants, vitamins, and minerals.
-A 2-tablespoon serving of chia seeds provides 6 grams of protein along with 8 grams of fiber.
+A 1-ounce serving of chia seeds provides ~4 grams of protein along with 9 grams of fiber (10).

 What About Protein Powders in Shakes for Teenage Athletes?